 The 37-year-old cited the development of the Premier League as an example for Italian football to follow, particularly in terms of budget.

 “Is Italian football interesting to watch today?" he told the Financial Times.
 "Half the stadiums are empty, there is violence.
 I mean, it’s not the best product.

 “You are reading messages in Chinese across all Premier League stadia.
 We access multinational companies, but we access their local budgets.
 We want to be talking to their headquarters.”

-Juve are currently nine points clear at the top of Serie A as they chase a second consecutive Scudetto.
+Juve is currently nine points clear at the top of Serie A as it chases a second consecutive Scudetto.